Could you actually be living a lie? It’s possible that society’s expectations have forced you to be something you’re not and live a fake life.

 Maybe it’s so subtle that you never realized it before.
 Well, now’s the time to crack the code and do some spring cleaning within your character.
 There’s no need to live a lie.
 Read on.

 If you’re living a false life, you will always be concerned about what society wants.
 What you want out of life will take the backseat to what’s popular, what’s trendy, and all the rest of the peer pressure.

 You must fit in, or even rise above, and society must know this.
 You give society what it wants and then some.

 2. You have a fan club

 There are good friends, then there are associates.
-Then, there are what I like to call, “the fan club”.
+Then, there is what I like to call, “the fan club”.
 The fan club is the group of people who praise you for your deeds and looks on a regular basis.